 Nearly overnight, millions of Americans found themselves working from home, often while their children attended school online right next to them.
-With this, the home became more of a refuge from the outside world than ever before, while simultaneously becoming less private as everyone from coworkers to classmates got a glimpse of the home and its inhabitants.
-The home was no longer a place to relax after work and to sleep, it became the place where nearly all aspects of life occurred, pushing many to look for some place new.
+With this, home became more of a refuge from the outside world than ever before while becoming less private as everyone, from coworkers to classmates, got a glimpse of the home and its inhabitants.
+Home was no longer a place to relax after work and to sleep.
+It became the place where nearly all aspects of life occurred, pushing many to look for someplace new.

-As an industry leader in New Mover Marketing, Speedeon understands how important acting on these mover market changes can be.
-Speedeon partnered with Marketing IQ, a best-in-class analytics and insights firm, to look at the evolution of mover activity and how the pandemic, in particular, has shifted mover behaviors.
+As industry leaders in New Mover Marketing, Speedeon understands how important acting on these mover market changes can be.
+Speedeon partnered with Marketing IQ, a best in-class analytics and insights firm, to look at the evolution of mover activity and how the pandemic, in particular, has shifted mover behaviors.